Supreme Court agrees to hear Colorado case over Trump's 2024 ballot eligibility

 Section 3 of the 14th Amendment

 The Colorado case was brought by a group of six voters — four Republicans and two unaffiliated — who argued that Trump could not appear on the primary ballot because his actions related to the Jan.
-6 riot rendered him ineligible for the White House under Section 3.
+6 riot rendered him ineligible for the White House under Section 3 of the 14th Amendment.

 Enacted after the Civil War, the provision was intended to keep former Confederates out of office.
 It has rarely been used in modern times.